odipar/jmanikin/README.md

 Indeed, Java boilerplate can be even more reduced when using modern constructs like Records or by generating data classes with project Lombok.

 ### Java, Scala and Kotlin
 The core abstract API is developed in Java 1.8 and has NO dependencies.
-There are also Scala and Kotlin versions that are build on top of core Java API.
+There are also Scala and Kotlin versions available that are build on top of core Java API.
-Of course, Scala and Kotlin require less boilerplate.
+Of course, the Scala and Kotlin versions require less boilerplate.

+### Where are the tests?
+The property-based test-suite can be found in the scala version of Manikin.

 Here is a minimal 'Bank' example to get a feel of Manikin.
-You will also find the Scala version which is more compact.
+Please als have a look at the scala version and Kotlin
 ```java
 public class SimpleTransfer {
     public static void main(String[] args) {